metasikander/www.BitcoinHivemind.com/_posts/2015-12-16-case-against-augur.md

 ### First, Some Background

-If you don't know anything about Augur, there's no need for you to continue reading at all.
+If you don't know anything about Augur, there's really no need for you to continue reading at all.

-However, if you are interested, here is a timeline of the key events leading up to this point:
+However, if you are interested, here is a (rough) timeline of the key events leading up to this point:

 ![Eth](/images/augur-timeline.png)